razpinator/rayo/docs/tutorial.md

 # Tutorial: Building a Web JSON API and ETL Pipeline

-This tutorial walks through building a simple web JSON API and a small ETL (Extract, Transform, Load) pipeline using Functure.
+This tutorial walks through building a simple web JSON API and a small ETL (Extract, Transform, Load) pipeline using Rayo.

 ## Part 1: Web JSON API